Learning Lattice Quantum Field Theories with Equivariant Continuous Flows: Continuous Normalizing Flow

-\paragraph{A Theory-Conditional Model. } A small change in the parameters of the theory typically leads to a small deformation of its associated distribution, which is reflected in our observation that the network trained for a specific theory still results in a relatively high value of ESS even when applied to a nearby theory with slightly altered parameters.
-This motivates the extended network architecture and the transfer learning between lattice sizes, as discussed in the current and the following paragraphs respectively.
+A small change in the parameters of the theory typically leads to a small deformation of its associated distribution, which is reflected in our observation that the network trained for a specific theory still results in a relatively high value of ESS even when applied to a nearby theory with slightly altered parameters.
+This motivates the theory-conditional model and the transfer learning between lattice sizes, as discussed below and in the following section, respectively.

 Instead of a single action $S$, here we consider a set of theories ${\cal M}$ on the lattice.
 Each theory $\psi \in {\cal M}$ is specified by the action $S_\psi : \R^{L^2} \to \R$, and we can then learn a single neural network to generate samples for all these theories.
 We do this via an additional basis expansion function $J: {\cal M} \to \R^A$ and a new index to each of the terms in the factorized $W$ tensor: instead of \eqref{eq:factorization}, we let